starlake-ai/starlake/docs/user/guide/quickstart.rst

  - /tmp/datasets/unresolved for unrecognized files

-When run on top of HDFS with Hive enabled, these datasets are also available as Hive tables.
+When run on top of HDFS, these datasets are also available as Hive tables.